 Depending on the law of the state you live in, you may only be required to show your driver’s license, automobile registration, and proof of insurance.
 If the officer asks you questions, you can politely inform him or her that you are declining to answer, as is established in your Fifth Amendment rights.

 The officer will likely command you to step out of the car and submit to a field sobriety test.
 This test is not required by law.
 You would be well-advised to refuse, citing the grounds that the test is subjective and unreliable.
 Say these things out loud, as many law enforcement personnel carry recording devices.
 Your Dekalb County GA drunk driving lawyer may use these recordings in court as part of your defense later on, if necessary.

 The officer may also request you take a field breath test.
 Again, this is not a legal requirement.
 If you are over 21 and not on probation for a previous DUI, you do not have to take the breath test.
 Again, make sure you state aloud that you do not believe the law requires this and that the test can be unreliable.

 At this time, the police officer can do one of two things: take you into custody or send you on your way.
 If the officer takes you into custody, he or she must read your Miranda rights and take you to the police station.
 Once there, you will be required to submit to a breath test or take a blood test.
 These tests are required by law, and you cannot refuse them.
 If you are allowed a choice, take the breath test.
 It is easier to discredit in court because if its known accuracy issues.

 When you are released from the police station, document anything and everything that happened.
 This record will be crucial when a DUI Lawyer Dekalb County GA residents trust is putting together your defense.

-If you have been arrested and charged with driving under the influence, you need a drunk driving lawyer Dekalb County GA clients recommend from Andrew R. Lynch – Attorney at Law fighting for your rights.
+If you have been arrested and charged with driving under the influence, you need a drunk driving lawyer Dekalb County GA clients recommend from The Lynch Law Group – Attorney at Law fighting for your rights.
 Call our office today.